iamdeepta/framer-animation/README.md

 # APPROACH

-1. Created a button
+1. Created a button.
-2. Made content inside the button
+2. Made content inside the button.
-3. Designed button with the content and added css
+3. Designed button with the content and added css.
-4. Animated each element and component using framer motion
+4. Animated each element and component using framer motion.
-5. Used initial, animate, variants and duration properties for animating properly
+5. Used initial, animate, variants and duration properties for animating properly.
-6. Added pop sound when button is clicked
+6. Added pop sound when button is clicked.
 7. Optimized performance by reducing bundle size using LazyMotion and Suspense and lazy import components.
 Moreover rendered inner components and included sound only when the button is clicked.
-8. Implemented Mute/unmute button functionality using useContext API
+8. Implemented Mute/unmute button functionality using useContext API.
+9. Performed some basic unit testing with react testing library and jest such as if the document has a button, if the button contains Create New text and if the button has inner content after clicking.